IELTS Grammar: 7 Key English Grammar Rules You Should Know

-We selected some important grammar rules for you to learn so that you feel more confident in the IELTS exam.
-Each rule is followed by examples and a short exercise.
+In this post, you’ll find some important grammar rules to learn to prepare for the IELTS exam, each followed by examples and a short exercise.
 Once you’ve done the exercises, you can check with the answer key at the end of the post.

 7 English Grammar Rules You Need to Get a Higher IELTS Score

 Grammar is important as it helps you make progress in all four skills: reading, writing, listening and speaking.

 Although you’ll mostly see your progress in speaking and writing as you actively use grammar structures, knowing grammar will also help you understand language, both in reading and in listening.